jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (2A) An application need not be made for, and, except as provided in section 80(6A), an order must not be made to vary, the automatic suppression of certain evidence under section 80(6).
 (3) An application to the Tribunal for an order under subsection (2) must be heard in private; but the other parties to the proceedings and any complainant are entitled to be present and to make submissions on it.
 (4) If the Tribunal of its own motion proposes to make an order under subsection (2), it must consider the matter in private; but the parties to the proceedings and any complainant are entitled to be present and to make submissions.
-(5) Even if a hearing of the Tribunal is otherwise held in private, the Tribunal may allow any particular person to attend it if satisfied that he or she has a particular interest in the matter to be heard.
+(5) Even if a hearing of the Tribunal is otherwise held in private, the Tribunal may allow any particular person to attend it if satisfied that the person has a particular interest in the matter to be heard.
 (6) An order made under this section continues in force— (a) until a time specified in it; or
   (b) if no time is specified, until revoked under section 81.